 Each day the program is in session, it will operate for a total of five hours, from 8:30 a.m. to 1:30 p.m.
 Wraparound care before and after UPK program hours may be available for a fee via direct registration with each partner site.

-The district will provide transportation, except for the one Shining Stars classroom mentioned above.
+The district will provide transportation, except for the two Shining Stars classroom mentioned above.
 Transportation must be from a student’s home or a New York state-licensed daycare operating within the district boundaries.

 The district’s partner organizations will provide lunch to the students as a part of the program.